rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 - Install plugins on nodes that are deployed with a Kubernetes daemonset
 - Automatically set up namespaces, service accounts, or role binding

-The RKE template configuration must be nested within the `rancher_kubernetes_engine` directive.
+The RKE template configuration must be nested within the `rancher_kubernetes_engine_config` directive.
 To set add-ons, when creating the template, you will click **Edit as YAML.** Then use the `addons` directive to add a manifest, or the `addons_include` directive to set which YAML files are used for the add-ons.
 For more information on custom add-ons, refer to the [user-defined add-ons documentation.]({{<baseurl>}}/rke/latest/en/config-options/add-ons/user-defined-add-ons/)